anweransari/gitcommands/README.md

 # gitcommands
-This project contain some useful git related commands
+This project contain many useful git related commands.
+It may contain links to other topics.